CancerCollaboratory/dockstore-ui/app/docs/markdown/advanced-features.md

 The former is false by default and can be set to true in order to activate the cache.
 The latter is `~/.dockstore/cache/` by default and can be set to any directory location.

+## File Provision Retries

+By default, Dockstore will attempt to download files up to three times.
+Control this with the `file-provision-retries` parameter inside `~/.dockstore/config`.

 ## Running CWL-runner with extra tags

 When running a CWL tool, you may want to add additional parameters/flags to the cwl-runner command.
 You can do this by updating your dockstore config file (~/.dockstore/config).